tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

    :align: center
    :alt: Enabling prerendering in the Advanced Import Settings dialog, Glyphs from the Character Map tab

-   Enabling prerendering in the Advanced Import Settings dialog with the **Glyphs from the Character Map** tab
+   Enabling prerendering in the Advanced Import Settings dialog with the :tab:`Glyphs from the Character Map` tab

 To ensure full prerendering, the character sets you need to enable depend on which languages are supported in your game.
 For English, only **Basic Latin**